Engaged employees deliver better patient satisfaction

-But to better understand the drivers that lead to higher employee engagement, we explored our normative database of 17 million survey responses.
-Pulling from more than 24,000 responses in the healthcare dataset and matching it to patient outcome data, we pinpointed the key culture drivers that lead to higher engagement in the industry.
+To understand the culture drivers that lead to higher employee engagement, we explored our database of 20 million employee survey responses, including the nations Top Workplaces and more than 24,000 from healthcare associates in the United States and correlated it to patient experience data.
+Here’s what we discovered about the relationship between culture in healthcare organizations and patient experience.

 1. “This company operates by strong values.”

 Healthcare is a values-driven industry.
 We aren’t selling televisions, building houses, or operating machinery.
 We are caring for lives.
 Healthcare employees who say their organization operates by strong values are likely to go above and beyond to deliver exceptional patient experiences.
 That’s because they believe the organization cares as much about their patient as they do.
 They feel their organization lives up to its promises and is driven by a clear set of standards — with the patient at the center of it all.